aws/aws-cdk/packages/@aws-cdk/aws-kinesis/README.md

 ### Permission Grants

-IAM roles, users or groups which need to be able to work with Amazon Kinesis streams at runtime will should be granted IAM permissions.
+IAM roles, users or groups which need to be able to work with Amazon Kinesis streams at runtime should be granted IAM permissions.

 Any object that implements the `IGrantable` interface (has an associated principal) can be granted permissions by calling:

 - `grantRead(principal)` - grants the principal read access
 - `grantWrite(principal)` - grants the principal write permissions to a Stream